istio/istio.io/content/en/news/releases/1.6.x/announcing-1.6/_index.md

 Last release, we introduced **Istiod**, a component that reduced the number of components in an Istio installation by combining the functionality of several other components.
-In Istio 1.6, we have completed this transition and have fully moved functionality into Istiod, allowing us to remove Citadel, the sidecar injector, and Galley are no longer deployed.
+In Istio 1.6, we have completed this transition and have fully moved functionality into Istiod.
+This has allowed us to remove Citadel, the sidecar injector, and Galley.

 You'll also find that we are using the new `appProtocol` field in the Kubernetes [`EndpointPort`](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.18/#endpoints-v1-core)